 As specified in the "Statutes of ICCROM", should ICCROM close, each employee will receive as a redundancy indemnity one month of salary for each eight months spent working in the organization.
 No amounts have been recorded in the special-purpose financial statements because ICCROM's management considers the event to be remote.
-Had ICCROM closed its office as of 31 December 2021, the potential liability would have been for € 1,717,750.
+Had ICCROM closed its office as of 31 December 2022, the potential liability would have been for \in 1,246,590.

-(29) Events after reporting date
+(27) Events after reporting date

-According to the IPSAS principle 14, regarding financial matters, the situation as at the closure of the Financial Statements 2021 is:
+According to the IPSAS principle 14, regarding financial matters, the situation as at the closure of the Financial Statements 2022 is:

 - a) Risk Investment: until now a negative trend has been generated on investments.
-ICCROM financial advisors, unanimously, suggest to be prudent as always on the financial markets, keeping the moderate risk in the investment sector. - b) Doubtful Contributions: due to the present situation, it is possible to consider that some sovereign Member States could fail to contribute their membership and, obliging ICCROM, to increase the doubtful contributions value (it is not possible to provide a reliable estimation).
-This is the reason why ICCROM has kept the provision for that scope.
-On January 2022, Gambia paid its contributions in arrears up to the end of 2021, for a total amount of EUR 1,847. - c) Increase of countries in default: it is not possible to provide an accurate estimation.
-In case of one or more countries in default, during 2022, due to the impacts of COVID-19 pandemic and other economic uncertainties, there could be negative effects on ICCROM incomes.
-This is the reason why ICCROM has kept the provision as reported in note 26. - d) Cash Flow: due to exceptional circumstances ICCROM is dealing with, the Financial Administration office has succeeded in maintaining a high average on liquidity of the bank accounts in order to keep, and if possible, to increase the activities with robust injections of funds as soon as it will be possible.
-This liquidity is also a powerful buffer against the possible negative impacts on the ICCROM incomes, due to the current situation. - e) Exchange rate fluctuation: based on the latest three months of observation of the financial market, it is possible to state that for the moment the average between EUR and USD seems to be stable.
+ICCROM financial advisors, unanimously, suggest to be prudent as always on the financial markets, keeping the moderate risk in the investment sector.
+For the next few months we still expect high volatility, but as repeatedly underlined, it is advisable to continue to orient the choice of investment sector by evaluating the overall duration of the investments fund.
+The decrease in the investment fund represents the fair value as at 31/12/2022 and as such it could not be a loss since it shows just the picture at the end of the year in case ICCROM decided to monetize the investment fund itself.
+On 15/03/2023 we have closed, prudently, the relationship with Credit Suisse due to the difficult situation of the Institution itself. - b) Doubtful Contributions: due to the present situation, it is possible to consider that some sovereign Member States could fail to contribute their membership and, obliging ICCROM, to increase the doubtful contributions value (it is not possible to provide a reliable estimation).
+This is the reason why ICCROM has kept the provision for that scope. - c) Increase of countries in default: it is not possible to provide an accurate estimation.
+In case of one or more countries in default, during 2023, due to the economic uncertainties, there could be negative effects on ICCROM incomes.
+This is the reason why ICCROM has kept the provision as reported in note 16. - d) Cash Flow: due to exceptional circumstances ICCROM is dealing with, the Financial Administration office has succeeded in maintaining a high average on liquidity of the bank accounts in order to keep, and if possible, to increase the activities with robust injections of funds as soon as it will be possible.
+This liquidity is also a powerful buffer against the possible negative impacts on the ICCROM incomes, due to the current situation. - e) Exchange rate fluctuation: based on the last three months of observation of the financial market, it is possible to state that at the moment the average exchange rate between EUR and USD seems to be stable.
 The only way to prevent eventual significant variations in the financial markets, especially with reference to the exchange rate fluctuation, is to grant to our bank accounts a substantial liquidity.

-Rome, 05th April 2022
+Rome, 05th April 2023

-The Director General
+The Director General Webber Ndoro

-Webber Ndoro
+Schedule 1

-Schedule 1 Member contributions
+Member States contributions